danielamoreno699/React-appToDo/README.md

   npm install or npm i
 ```

-- Run an optimized build for prodction:
+- Run an optimized build for production:
 ```
   npm run build
 ```